FlussoBV/openedge-fwebh/coding-standards.md

 ## Avoid .NET
 Although .NET support is present for PAS on Linux it is advisable to avoid it as much as possible.
 If you do use it, create a 4GL wrapper in order to keep 4GL code 4GL.

+## Unit tests
+Unit tests are written preferably for as much code as possible.
+Unit test concerning classes are put in the same directory as the class and have the same name postfixed by `_UT`.
+Unit test themselves are class only, no procedures (`.p`).